francisbachabi81/platform-infra/README.md

 1. **Decide where it lives:**
    - Reusable across stacks → create/update a module under `modules/`.
    - Specific to a plane/env → wire modules into the appropriate stack under `stacks/`.
+   - Shared/global (like ACR) → consider a dedicated stack like `stacks/platform-registry/`.

 2. **Update documentation:**
    - If you add a new stack, create a `README.md` following the existing pattern.